 The aim of the whole systems approach research group is to advance the application of whole system approaches to obesity, using participatory techniques and supporting guidance material to determine how a whole system approach can effectively be developed, delivered and evaluated locally.
 This programme of research will also determine the current landscape around obesity at the local level – the pre-systems analysis.
 Projects that we are conducting within this theme include the Public Health England funded Whole Systems Approaches to obesity, and the Suffolk County Council funded Integrated Health Service.

-Internally, we have strong collaborations with a range of research centres and schools including the Centre for Active Lifestyles where there are an array of projects relating to the impact of physical activity on weight management; the School of Computing, Creative Technologies and Engineering where we have projects examining the use of technological platforms to deliver weight management programmes; and the School of Built Environment and Engineering where we are collaborating to study the impact of the environment on food and physical activity behaviours.
+Internally, we have strong collaborations with a range of research centres and schools including the Centre for Active Lifestyles where there are an array of projects relating to the impact of physical activity on weight management; the School of Built Environment, Engineering and Computing where we have projects examining the use of technological platforms to deliver weight management programmes; and where we are collaborating to study the impact of the environment on food and physical activity behaviours.